Demo

 All required documents must be received by the Human Resources Office by the closing date.
 Postmarks will not be accepted.
 Human Resources is not responsible for the untimely delivery of materials sent via U.S./specialized mail, or County interoffice mail.

-The following is a tentative schedule of events that will occur as part of the selection process.
-The selection process steps, and all listed dates, may change with or without notice.
+The following is a tentative schedule of steps that will occur as part of the selection process.
+The selection process steps, and any listed dates, may change with or without notice.

 • Reference Checks